djplaner/canvas-collections/readme.md

 :confetti_ball: Version 1.1.0 - the first really usable version of Collections - is now available.
 See the [Collections site](https://djplaner.github.io/canvas-collections/) more for details  :confetti_ball:

 Canvas Collections helps improve course site designs for the [Canvas LMS](https://canvaslms.instructure.com/lp/lms/) by transforming the [Canvas Modules page](https://www.instructure.com/en-au/resources/blog/how-use-modules-build-courses-canvas).
+The following summarises the key features and provides links to more information.

 | Feature | Why? | How? |